Are you new to blogging and wondering what is the best blogging sites to start a new blog?

 - Easy to use: WordPress.com is designed to be easy to set up and use, even for beginners.

 - Zero Maintenance: You don’t have to take backups or handle updates.
 WordPress takes care of it for you.

 Some of the cons of using WordPress.com include:

-- Cannot Monetize: You cannot monetize and make money by showing ads or having affiliate links in your WordPress.com website unless you upgrade to their paid plan.
+- Cannot Monetize: If you are on the free version you cannot monetize and make money by showing ads or having affiliate links in your WordPress.com website unless you upgrade to their paid plan.

 - Limited control and flexibility: You cannot install plugins in WordPress.com in their free plan.

 - Upselling: There is upselling on WordPress.com, which means they try to get you to buy upgrades and add-ons.

 - Ads: WordPress.com shows ads on your blog unless you upgrade to the paid plan.

 - No Ownership: You don’t own your content on WordPress.com.
 The platform can decide to shut down your blog without notice.